 That isnt what is most impressive, or interesting, about Wades game on the blocks, however.
 Its how much time Wade used to spend down there, and how much he does now.

 Between 2009 and 2011, about six percent of all of Wades used offensive possessions came in the post, or about 1.5 post-ups per game, give or take some passes out of double-teams to spot-up shooters.
 This season hes up to 13.1 percent of his possessions in the post, while making over half his shots there for the first time ever.

 But these last few years have been the refinement of Wades post game.
 The journey began in 2008, the year Wade had just 15 possessions in the post, with the hiring of assistant coach David Fizdale.

 Project Post-Up came that year, Wade said.

 As a point guard out of the University of San Diego, Fizdale doesn't exactly strike you as someone who would be a master at teaching post play.
 But with the size to post up smaller guards throughout his career, Fizdale had the perfect experience to teach bigger, stronger wing players how to take advantage of their physical advantages.

 Not to mention the combination of work ethic and study habits.

-Wade was hardly Fizdales first pupil, however.
-After spending a few years in Miamis video room, Fizdale got his first assistant coaching gig with the Golden State Warriors, where he worked with Jason Richardson.
+Wade was hardly Fizdale's first pupil.
+After spending a few years in Miami's video room, Fizdale got his first assistant coaching gig with the Golden State Warriors, where he worked with Jason Richardson.
 A couple of years later he took a job on the bench of the Atlanta Hawks, where again he developed the post-game of a scoring shooting guard.